 I work on the semantics of natural language, trying to develop theories of truth and meaning for natural language similar to those devised for artificial languages by philosophical logicians.
 This is based in part on work by linguists on natural language syntax.
 A few years ago, I completed a book investigating the hypothesis that the logical forms of sentences of English contain (unexpressed) quantification over events; the book explores the evidence for this hypothesis, and tries to develop a systematic semantics based on this idea.
 More recently I have been working on the question of meaning for natural language, inspired by work of Frege and Russell.
 My work also touches on metaphysical matters, where I have investigated the topics of nonexistent objects, and (recently) of indeterminate identity.
 I have also done some historical-critical work on Frege, and on the early Russell, and I remain interested in these topics, as well as in medieval theories of semantics, and the history of logic in general.
-I have recently completed a book on Medieval Logic which is forthcoming from Oxford University Press.
+I have recently completed a book on Medieval Logic with Oxford University Press.

 Nonexistent Objects, Yale University Press, 1980.

 Events in the Semantics of English, MIT Press, 1990.

 - "Essentialism and Quantified Modal Logic," Philosophical Review LXXVIII 1 (1969) 35-52.
 Reprinted in L. Linsky (ed.), Reference and Modality (Oxford University Press, 1971).

 - "An Analysis of Mass Terms and Amount Terms," Foundations of Language 6 (1970) 362-388.
 Reprinted in J. Pelletier (ed.), Recent Work on Mass Terms (Reidel, 1979).

 - "Some Problems Concerning the Logic of Grammatical Modifiers," Synthese 21 (1970) 320-34.